Launching a product can be one of the most exciting (and stressful) times for your business.

 - Who else do they buy from?
 What methods do those businesses use?

-Customers don’t buy products; they buy stories an better versions of themselves.
+Research shows that customers don’t just buy products—they buy stories and improved versions of themselves.

-Whether you choose to inspire, amaze, or shock, it’s important that you tap into your customer’s emotions and create excitement around your product that will leave them begging to buy.
+Whether you choose to inspire, amaze, or shock with your new venture, it’s important that you tap into your customer’s emotions and create excitement around your product, leaving them begging to buy.

 “Whether you’re launching Google, Facebook, or Amazon — you have to be willing to invest money to make money,” explains Carrillo.